 Found in both the batter and the frosting, your guests won’t be able to put their finger on what’s so great about this cake, but they’ll know it’s something special.

-Warming the cocoa with the cola activates the rich flavors just right and creates a moist, fudgy chocolate cake that you will need to make at least once a month.
+Warming the cocoa with the cola activates the rich flavors just right and creates a moist, fudgy chocolate cake that you’ll want to make at least once a month.

 Known as ‘pasties’ in the UK, hand pies can be filled with anything you like.